 Building Your Knowledge Base

-Upload everything the chatbot might need to answer questions:
+Upload everything the chatbot might need:

 - FAQs and support documentation.
 The answers your team gives repeatedly.